The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Relative-motion effects on the deceleration parameter

-Following (\ref{ltq4}), the correction term due to the relative-motion increases when $\zeta>0$, while it decreases for $\zeta<0$.
-This means that the relative-motion effect on $\tilde{q}$ is stronger when the shear adds to the background expansion-rate (see footnote~9).
-Also, as in the FRW cases discussed in~\cite{TK}-\cite{T4}, the scale-ratio ($\lambda_H/\lambda$) ensures that bulk-flow effect becomes stronger on progressive smaller lengths and fade away (as expected) at high redshifts.
+According to Eq.~(\ref{ltq4}), the correction term due to the relative-motion increases when $\zeta>0$, while it decreases for $\zeta<0$.
+This means that the relative-motion effect on $\tilde{q}$ is stronger when the shear adds to the background expansion-rate (see footnote~8).
+Also, as in the FRW cases discussed in~\cite{TK}-\cite{T4}, the scale-ratio ($\lambda_H/\lambda$) ensures that bulk-flow effect becomes stronger on progressive smaller lengths and fades away (as expected) at high redshifts.
 In principle, one may consider a broad range of scenarios, with different combinations of $\zeta/H$ and $\lambda_H/\lambda$, to discuss the impact of the observer's peculiar flow.
 Next, we will look at the two most characteristic alternatives.\\

-\textbf{(i)} On large scales the impact of peculiar motions is expected to fade away, as the associated velocities tend to zero on sufficiently long wavelengths.
+\textbf{(i)} On sufficiently large scales the impact of peculiar motions is expected to fade away, as the associated velocities tend to zero on sufficiently long wavelengths.
 This is also reflected in Eq.~(\ref{ltq4}), since the scale ratio seen on its right-hand side decreases quickly on progressively larger lengths.
 For instance, confining to super-horizon lengths, where $\lambda_H/\lambda\ll1$, and assuming that the background anisotropy is high, namely setting $|\zeta|/H\gg1$, expression (\ref{ltq4}) reduces to

-Here, the effect on $\tilde{q}$ is determined by the sign of $\zeta\vartheta$ and by the overall value of the correction term on the right-hand side of the above.
+Here, the effect on $\tilde{q}$ is solely determined by the sign of $\zeta\vartheta$ and by the overall value of the correction term on the right-hand side of the above.
 Note that the product $\zeta\vartheta$ carries the combined effect of the background kinematic anisotropy and that of the bulk peculiar flow.
-Thus, when the shear enhances the background expansion in the direction of a bulk flow that is locally contracting on average, we have $\zeta\vartheta<0$ -- see footnote~9.
+Thus, when the shear enhances the background expansion in the direction of a bulk flow that is locally contracting on average, we have $\zeta\vartheta<0$ -- see footnote~8.
 Then, the value of the local deceleration parameter decreases (i.e.~$\tilde{q}<q$) and it can even drop below zero (in principle).
-The same also happens when $\vartheta>0$ and $\zeta<0$, namely when the kinematic situation is reversed.\\
+The same also happens when $\vartheta>0$ and $\zeta<0$, namely when the previous kinematic situation is reversed.\\

 \textbf{(ii)} Let us now turn to sub-Hubble scales, ranging between few hundred and several hundred Mpc, and consider cosmologically realistic Bianchi backgrounds with weak anisotropy, namely set $\lambda_H/\lambda\gg1$ and $\zeta/H\ll1$.
 In this scenario, expression (\ref{ltq4}) takes the form